-The Group also explores new business that would leverage TDF industrial know-how as Private Mobile Network ("PMN").
-The private Mobile Network activities aims at replacing existing radio networks to support industrial digital transformation, allocation of suitable frequency bands in the short term and new use cases that 5G technology will address.
+The Group also decided to enter the emerging market of Private Mobile Network ("PMN"), that leverages TDF industrial know-how.
+The private Mobile Network activities aim at replacing existing radio networks to support industrial digital transformation and new use cases that 5G technology will address.
 The Group will leverage its unique capabilities in custom radio network design & build and will rely on its Network Operating Center ("NOC") to address most demanding mission critical Service Level Agreements ("SLA").
-TDF targets four market segments of which large industrial companies, factories and warehouses, multi-modal hubs and major transport/energy companies.
+TDF targets large industrial companies, factories and warehouses, multi-modal hubs and major transport / energy companies.
+TDF gained in 2023 its first customer references.